 Celeste Lipkes is a writer and psychiatry resident residing in New Haven, Connecticut.
-She received an MFA in poetry from the University of Virginia and her MD from Virginia Commonwealth University School of Medicine.
-Her poetry has appeared in Rattle, Smartish Pace, Blackbird, Iron Horse Literary Review, Bellevue Literary Review, SAND, Labletter, Unsplendid, Measure, and elsewhere.
-Her first book of poems, Radium Girl, was a finalist for the 2019 University of Wisconsin Brittingham and Felix Pollak Prize and a semi-finalist for the 2018 A. Poulin, Jr. Poetry Prize and the 2019 Tupelo Berkshire Prize.
+She received an MFA in poetry from the University of Virginia.
+Her poetry has appeared in Rattle, Smartish Pace, Blackbird, Iron Horse Literary Review, and elsewhere.
+Her first manuscript of poems, Radium Girl, was a finalist for the 2019 University of Wisconsin Brittingham and Felix Pollak Prize and a semi-finalist for the 2018 A. Poulin, Jr. Poetry Prize and the 2019 Tupelo Berkshire Prize.

-She is currently at work on a series of essays about medical education.
+She is currently at work on a series of lyric essays about medicine.